tamer84/aws_management/README.md

 Optionally, a Route53 Hosted Zone can be used to allow DNS Delegation to be performed into the newly created accounts.
 For this the account would need a Route53 Hosted Zone configured.
+If you want to skip the Route53 step then comment out [account_resources/dns.tf](account_resources/dns.tf).

 ### Terraform setup
 Directory [_terraform](_terraform) contains a simple declaration to provision an S3 bucket and DynamodDB lock table for Terraform.
 The [S3 Bucket](_terraform/main.tf#10) it creates is shared between the Terraform projects, [management_resources](management_resources), [ou_resources](ou_resources) and [account_resources](account_resources).
-A [partial backend](https://developer.hashicorp.com/terraform/language/backend#partial-configuration) file is also [generated](_terraform/backend_remote.tf), and used in the three above mentioned repos, with independent keys.
+A [partial backend](https://developer.hashicorp.com/terraform/language/backend#partial-configuration) file is also [generated](_terraform/backend_remote.tf), and used in the three above-mentioned repos, with independent keys.

 This should be applied once by an account user with permissions to assume the AWSAdministratorAccess role.
 The default workspace can be used.